-Photoshop or Lightroom are the most popular editing tools for photographers.
-There are however, free online editing tools available to take your pictures to the next level.
+Photoshop or Lightroom is the most popular editing tools for photographers.
+There are, however, free online editing tools available to take your pictures to the next level.
 One popular one is PicMonkey.
 You just upload your picture and you can adjust the exposure, sharpen or crop your images for instance.
-Other popular editors include Picfull free version and Fotor.
-They also come with filters similar to ones on Instagram, so you have plenty to choose from.

 For most casual photography, the cell phone is more than adequate.
 I still use an old iPhone 4 when l can’t be bothered to carry a real camera.
 For the average blogger, you might need to step it up a bit.
 These are my recommendations.